ABOUT DOWNTOWN AQUARIUM’S TIGER EXHIBIT

-The Houston Downtown Aquarium, a wholly owned subsidiary of Landry’s, Inc., is an entertainment and dining complex that is home to four stunning White Tigers – Nero, Marina, Coral and Reef.
-The tigers reside in state-of-the-art living quarters in the Maharaja’s Temple exhibit.
+The Houston Downtown Aquarium, a wholly owned subsidiary of Landry’s, Inc., is an entertainment and dining complex that is home to four stunning Tigers – Nero, Marina, Reef and our new tiger cub!

 The exhibit at the Aquarium is accredited by the Association of Zoos & Aquariums (AZA), the United States Department of Agriculture (USDA) and the Zoological Association of America (ZAA), all of which hold the property to the highest of industry standards.
 Downtown Aquarium Houston is one of 230 accredited members of the AZA, having been most recently accredited in March of 2015.
 Fewer than 10 percent of all USDA public display permit holders are able to meet AZA’s rigorous accreditation standards, and Downtown Aquarium Houston has done so since 2004.
 Routine inspections by USDA are conducted annually and the property remains in total compliance.

 The Downtown Aquarium’s Tiger exhibit was designed and constructed with the recommendations of large carnivore experts from across the country.
 The temperature-regulated exhibit features soundproof glass, multiple levels for climbing, a large pool for encouraged water play, and multiple skylights and windows to provide natural sunlight.

 Landry’s consistently improves the exhibits at Downtown Aquarium with a focus on the tigers’ quality of life.
 Examples include regularly changing out the exhibit substrates and rotating the enrichment activities.
 Additionally, each day brings new activities and toys to ensure the tigers are always engaged and entertained.